Orlando Child Support Lawyer

 Jacobs Law Firm: Orlando Child Support Lawyer

 Florida’s child support Statute also provides that the payment of child support is based on many factors.
-Proving how much is owed by both parties (remember that child support is mutually calculated) is based on statutory factors that your Orlando child support lawyer can help prove in discovery and in court.
+Proving how much is owed by both parties (remember that child support is mutually calculated) is based on statutory factors that your Orlando child support lawyer can help prove in discovery and in paternity court.
+Alimony and child support are often calculated separately despite their obvious impact on each other.
+Paternity cases do not involve alimony however they may involve a listing of your assets to secure a child support award based on your parenting plan.

-Whether you would like to stop paying an “excessive” amount of child support (a petition for modification), or if you would like to get help with pursuing a court order for child support against a nonpaying party, call Jonathan Jacobs, an Orlando child support lawyer, for help with your child support case today.
+Whether you would like to stop paying an “excessive” amount of child support (you may consider filing a petition for modification), or if you would like to get help with pursuing a court order for child support against a nonpaying party, call Jonathan Jacobs, from the Jacobs Law Firm, an Orlando child support lawyer, for help with your child support case today.